Skip to main content

 The bail authority refuses bail if there is an unacceptable risk that the accused will fail to appear, commit a serious offence, endanger any person, or interfere with witnesses or evidence.
 Bail conditions can be imposed to mitigate risk.

-What is show cause offences?
+What are show cause offences?

 Show answer